ddmcadoo/Campaign-Analytics/README.md

 Identifies funnel stages where deals commonly stall

 Summarizes insights and business recommendations

 Each code block includes a short explanation of what is happening.

+🛠 Tools Used

+Python

+Pandas

+NumPy

+Matplotlib

+Seaborn

+Jupyter Notebook

+▶️ How to Run
+pip install pandas numpy matplotlib seaborn jupyter notebook Campaign_to_Pipeline_Analytics_FULL_NARRATED.ipynb

+Each code block includes a short explanation of what is happening.